-A low FODMAP diet is a go-to diet for the treatment of irritable bowel syndrome or IBS.
-It involves reducing foods with high amounts of fermentable oligosaccharides, disaccharides, monosaccharides, and polyols which can make IBS symptoms worse.
+A low FODMAP diet is a go-to diet for the treatment of irritable bowel syndrome (IBS).
+It involves reducing foods with high amounts of fermentable oligosaccharides, disaccharides, monosaccharides, and polyols, which can make IBS symptoms worse.1

 When a low FODMAP diet doesn’t work

-What happens when you are in the 30 percent of people with IBS that the low FODMAP diet doesn’t work?
+What happens when you are in the 30 percent of people with IBS for whom the low FODMAP diet doesn’t work?

-During the 2-6 weeks on a low FODMAP diet, you will know if the low FODMAP diet has helped you.
-While you’re going through the diet it’s important to rate your symptoms before, during, and after the diet.
+In my professional experience with patients, you will know whether the low FODMAP diet has helped you during the 2 to 6 weeks you follow the diet.
+While you are going through the diet, it’s important to rate your symptoms before, during, and after the diet.

-It’s also important to understand that outside factors can influence symptoms such as, stress levels or anxiety, other illnesses, hormone fluctuations in women especially around the time of menstruation and other factors.
+It’s also important to understand that outside factors can influence symptoms, such as stress levels or anxiety, other illnesses, hormone fluctuations in women (especially around the time of their period), and other factors.2

-Before ruling out FODMAPs, it’s important to assess whether you were 100 percent compliant.
-The best way to ensure compliance and be sure you’re following the diet correctly is to work with a qualified nutritionist or dietitian.
+Before ruling out FODMAPs, it’s important to assess whether you were 100 percent compliant with the diet.
+The best way to ensure compliance and be sure you are following the diet correctly is to work with a qualified nutritionist or dietitian.

 Is it SIBO?

 SIBO is usually diagnosed through a hydrogen breath test.
-If the test is confirmed as positive, then you may be prescribed antibiotics or herbal antimicrobials to clear the overgrowth.
+If the test is positive, then you may be prescribed antibiotics or herbal antimicrobials to clear the overgrowth.
 This treatment is combined with a diet.
-This might include the FODMAP diet, but your health practitioner may also remove other forms of carbohydrates such as starch, resistant starch, sugar, soluble fiber, and prebiotics.
-It is best to work with a health practitioner if you suspect SIBO.
+This might include the FODMAP diet, but your health practitioner may also remove other forms of carbohydrates, such as starch, resistant starch, sugar, soluble fiber, and prebiotics.
+It is best to work with a health practitioner if you suspect SIBO.3

 Is it a food chemical?

-Food chemicals such as histamine, salicylates, glutamates, amines, and certain food additives can cause food reactions.
+Food chemicals such as histamine, salicylates, glutamates, amines, and certain food additives can cause food reactions.4

 Is it a yeast overgrowth?

-The most well-known form of yeast overgrowth is candida.
-Symptoms may include constipation, diarrhea, nausea, flatulence, and bloating – but there is also a range of other symptoms such as fatigue, oral thrush, recurring genital, or urinary tract infections.
+The most well-known form of yeast overgrowth is candida overgrowth (candidiasis).
+Symptoms may include constipation, diarrhea, nausea, flatulence, and bloating.
+But there is also a range of other symptoms such as fatigue, oral thrush, recurring genital, or urinary tract infections.5

-In my opinion, one way to treat candida overgrowth is to eliminate sugar and certain supplements such as garlic, probiotics, and pomegranate may also help.
-It is best to work with a qualified health practitioner if you suspect Candida.
+In my opinion, one way to treat candida overgrowth is to eliminate sugar.
+Taking certain supplements, such as garlic, probiotics, and pomegranate, may also help.
+It is best to work with a qualified health practitioner if you suspect candida.

 What else could it be?

-Additionally, your health practitioner may want to test your liver function, test for parasites, or an overgrowth of certain bacteria species.
+Additionally, your health practitioner may want to test your liver function or test for parasites or an overgrowth of certain bacteria species.